 Pets are not permitted on campus and may not be left in vehicles on College property.
 There are occasions when a student or employee may need to bring an animal onto campus for the purpose of meeting an educational objective.
 Such requests should be made to the appropriate academic Dean prior to the animal being allowed onto campus.
-Subject to the rules set forth in section IV and V below, Emotional Support and Service Animals are permitted in any area of campus where employees or students are permitted, with a few exceptions for health and safety reasons (i.e., areas that must adhere to certain required sanitation rules (campus culinary and health sciences programs and third-party clinical partners)).
+Subject to the rules set forth in section IV and V below, Emotional Support Animals and Service Animals are permitted in any area of campus where employees or students are permitted, with a few exceptions for health and safety reasons.

 IV.
-PROCEDURES REGARDING SERVICE/EMOTIONAL SUPPORT ANIMALS
+PROCEDURES REGARDING SERVICE/ EMOTIONAL SUPPORT ANIMALS